Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Empirical strategy: a generalized kink bunching design

+Finally, BLC has intuitive meaning in the context of working hours.
+Hours are BLC if and only if the hazard rate of working time and the hazard rates of non-work time are both increasing.
+These properties can in turn be motivated economically.
+In Appendix \ref{sec:alternative} I show how BLC arises naturally as a property of work hours when variation in hours stems from stochastic shocks to worker productivity over time, that accumulate within the week and satisfy a Markov property.

 We are now ready to state the main identification result, whose logic is summarized by Figure \ref{figquantiles}.
-Given the general choice model, RANK converts identification of the buncher ATE into a pair of extrapolation problems, each of which are approached by assuming bi-log-concavity of the corresponding marginal potential outcome distribution.
+Given the general choice model, RANK converts identification of the buncher ATE into a pair of extrapolation problems, each of which are approached by assuming the corresponding marginal potential outcome distribution is BLC.
 Let $F(h):=P(h_{it} \le h)$ be the CDF of observed hours.

 \begin{theorem}[(bi-log-concavity bounds on the buncher ATE)] Assume CHOICE, CONVEX, RANK and that $h_{0it}$ and $h_{1it}$ have bi-log-concave distributions conditional on $K_{it}^*=0$.
 Then: \begin{enumerate} \item $F(h)$, $F_0(h)$ and $F_1(h)$ are continuously differentiable for $h\ne k$. $F_{0}(k) = \lim_{h \uparrow k}F(h)+p$, $F_{1}(k) = F(k)$, $f_{0}(k) = \lim_{h \uparrow k}f(h)$ and $f_{1}(k) = \lim_{h \downarrow k}f(h)$, where if $p>0$ we define the density of $h_{dit}$ at $y=k$ to be $f_d(k)=\lim_{h \rightarrow k} f_d(h)$, for each $d \in \{0,1\}$. \item The buncher ATE $ \Delta_k^*$ lies in the interval $\left[\Delta^{L}_k , \Delta^{U}_k\right]$, where: